Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

-However, while iridium is hypoallergenic, it can still be alloyed with allergenic metals which would then cause problems for you.
+However, while iridium is hypoallergenic, it can still be alloyed with allergenic metals which would then cause problems for people with metal allergies.

 For example, there’s known cases of people reacting to iridium in Platinum Iridium (900 Plat – 100Irid), even though iridium makes up just 10% of that alloy